-Our main goal is to discuss the beliefs and practices of all of these groups -- and others -- fairly and accurately, and to promote religious tolerance, acceptance, knowledge, cooperation, and coexistence.
+Our main goal is to discuss the beliefs and practices of all of these groups -- and others -- fairly and accurately, and to promote religious tolerance, acceptance, knowledge, cooperation, understanding and coexistence.

 We are very different from almost all other religious web sites: